2021 Northern Chad offensive: Reactions

 Reactions to Déby's death included condolences, in addition to condemnation of the ongoing violence in Chad.
-The reactions came from the African Union, the European Union and the United Nations, as well as from representatives of several countries, including China, France, Israel, Mali, Morocco, Niger, Senegal, Turkey and the United States.
+They came from the African Union, the European Union and the United Nations, as well as from leaders and representatives of several countries, including China, France, Israel, Mali, Morocco, Niger, Senegal, Turkey and the United States.
 On 22 April 2021, France publicly defended the military takeover of the government by Déby's son, despite it being unconstitutional, saying that it was necessary under "exceptional circumstances."

 On 27 April 2021, protests erupted in N'Djamena, asking the Transitional Military Council to concede to civilian transition.
 A woman was killed in the capital when anti-military protesters attacked a bus, while a man was killed in the south of the country.
 Police have used tear gas to disperse demonstrations whereas the TMC has banned protests.
 Opposition politicians have labelled the TMC takeover as a "coup".
 On 2 May 2021, the TMC lifted a nighttime curfew imposed in the country in the aftermath of President Déby's death.
 The TMC also acknowledged the deaths of six protesters during demonstrations in the past week.